monarch-initiative/phenogrid/tests/behave/README.md

 virtualenv `pwd`
 ````

+You sure can use a different name (say venv) for your virtual environment other than the current directory (`pwd`).
 Now we've created a virtual environment in the current working directory, which is `phenogrid/tests/behave/`.
 To begin using the virtual environment, it needs to be activated, there's a `activate` shell script in `bin/`.

 ````
 source bin/activate